OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

  rewritten

 #.
 Click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
 #.
-From the "Welcome to GRASS GIS " window, select the nc_basic_spm_grass7 dataset for the location, and "user1" for the mapset
+From the "Welcome to GRASS GIS" window, select the "nc_basic_spm_grass7" dataset for the location, and "user1" for the mapset
 #.
 Click on :guilabel:`Start GRASS session`.

 .. image:: /images/projects/grass/grass-startup.png